 SEO (Search Engine Optimisation) has developed a formidable reputation in recent years.
-Many businesses consider it as a ‘dark art’, something that only the elite few can truly master, and as a result, tend to automatically pass it over to an expert to handle, or overlook it completely (we call this the ‘head in the sand’ technique – of hoping the issue will disappear if ignored hard enough!)
+Many businesses consider it as a ‘dark art’, something that only the elite few can truly master, and as a result, tend to automatically pass it over to an SEO Expert to handle, or overlook it completely (we call this the ‘head in the sand’ technique – of hoping the issue will disappear if ignored hard enough!)

 The actual truth of the matter is rather different.
-Yes, it’s certainly advisable to have an expert to help you, as there are aspects of SEO that can be incredibly tricky to manage successfully, not to mention time-consuming.
+Yes, it’s certainly advisable to have an SEO Expert to help you, as there are aspects of SEO that can be incredibly tricky to manage successfully, not to mention time-consuming.
 However, there are certain things that you can undertake yourself, to help improve the search engine rankings of your company, and best of all, once you’ve addressed these issues, you shouldn’t have to worry about them after that (or at least, not for a while!).

 Keywords: What Are They Exactly?